 The more we earn, the more we spend.
 As such, it’s quite possible for you to always feel like it’s difficult to build a pot of cash ready for investing.

 Investing at a young age allows you to benefit from the power of compounding over long periods.
-As pension literature will make very clear – if you delay until you are 55, you may have to save your entire income every year to be able to build up a sustainable pension pot.
+As retirement planning books will make very clear – if you delay until you are 55, you may have to save your entire income every year to be able to build up a sustainable pension pot.

 If you put away a smaller proportion of your salary (e.g. 10%) from the moment you begin your working career, you have the potential to save over a million pounds by the time you retire.

 What time of the year is the best time to invest in shares?